aubreymoore/GBIF-insect-species-counts/README.md

 ```
 [import_occurrences.sql](import_occurrences.sql)

-Count the number of records in the *occurrence* table.
+Let's count the number of records in the imported into the *occurrence* table.
 ```
 sqlite3 sp.db < count_occurrences.sql
 ```